Mount Pleasant Family Centre Society is accepting applications for the following position:

 - Maybe required to sit on the floor, get up and down with babies in arms, and to set up and move equipment and furniture around.

 Since this position works directly with children, a criminal records check is required upon hire, and a valid First Aid Certificate will also be required.
-The position is paid on an hourly basis.
+The position is paid on an hourly basis, and will be eligible for extended health benefits after successful completion of probationary period.

 We thank all applicants for their interest.
 However, only those selected for an interview will be contacted.